adamfilipczuk/TheIDS3000/suricata-tcpreplay/Readme2.md

 # Suricata-TCPReplay

 This Docker container integrates **Suricata** and **tcpreplay** to enable live packet replay and analysis by Suricata.
 Managed by `docker-compose`, the container is designed for ease of use and system compatibility.
-It provides basic variables for configuring `tcpreplay` and exposes Suricata's logs for investigation.
+It provides basic variables for configuring `tcpreplay` and `suricata`, and exposes Suricata's logs for investigation.

 ## Installation and Setup (WSL/Ubuntu)

-This system was developed and tested using **Windows Subsystem for Linux (WSL)** with **Ubuntu**.
+This system was developed using **Windows Subsystem for Linux (WSL)** with **Ubuntu**.
 These instructions are tailored for WSL and Ubuntu environments.
 To install WSL, use the command `wsl --install` or refer to the official [WSL Installation Instructions](https://learn.microsoft.com/en-us/windows/wsl/install).

 ---